amazon-ion/ion-docs/guides/path-extractor-guide.md

 any of those paths is matched.
 This allows the Ion reader to plan the most efficient traversal over the data without requiring further manual interaction from the user.
-For example, there is no reason to step in to containers which could not possibly match one of the registered paths.
+For example, there is no reason to step in to containers which could not possibly match one of the search paths.
 When encoded in binary Ion, the resulting skip is a seek forward in the input stream, which is inexpensive relative to the cost of parsing (and in the case of a DOM, materializing) the skipped value.